parker-macdonald/arctos/docs/docs.md

 **How do I change my username (url)?**

    - You can change your *display name*, but your username is permanent.
 This is to ensure links to your profile anywhere will always work (unless you delete your aaccount).

+## Ownership (is Arctos a CAJA project?)

+The short answer: No.

+The long answer: Arctos is *not* under the jurisdiction of CAJA, the NJA, or any other organization[^1] - I consider it a personal project (and I plan to release it as open source so it can be your personal project too).
+This does mean that you have to trust me to continue to support this project and be a good maintainer, and find and train other good maintainers to fill my place if/when I leave.
+I appreciate your trust and acknowledge that this is entirely a leap of faith.

+[^1]:  Arctos is hosted on a subdomain of the CAJA site because it was free, jugger related, boosts the CAJA site SEO metrics, and lets me be a proud Californian.

+I have decided to do this because I don't want to give these organizations control over who can use Arctos - I want it to be available to all juggers, regardless of whether they comply with rules that these organizations set out.
+There is a time and a place for membership requiremens and certifications (and more broadly Jugger politics), but Arctos is meant to be a tool to make Jugger easier, not a tool for enforcing jugger politics.

+I think there's precedent for this in other sports (see athletic.net, swimcloud.com, thebluealliance.com, askfred.net, rttimingsolutions.com, etc); the organization + logistics people are often different from the regulatory & political bodies.

 ## What Arctos *is* and what it is *not*